MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/msft-telephony-solutions.md

 Microsoft supports several options as you begin your journey to Teams in the Microsoft cloud.
 This article helps you decide which Microsoft telephony solution (Phone System in the cloud or Enterprise Voice on-premises) is right for users in your organization, and how your organization can connect to the Public Switched Telephone Network (PSTN).

-You should use this article along with the associated technical diagram that provides a visual aid for making the right decision for your organization:
+You should use this article along with the associated technical diagram, which provides a visual aid for making the right decision for your organization:

 - [Microsoft telephony solutions - Visio](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/telephony-solutions/microsoft-telephony-solutions-12-18.vsdx)